Increase the Human & Financial Benefits of Student Success Initiatives

 “Just In Time” Advising Campaign Yields $150k ROI at Utah State University

-Utah State University (USU) saw that many at-risk students were also the least likely to persist and the least likely to respond to general outreach.
+One public Utah university saw that many at-risk students were also the least likely to persist and the least likely to respond to general outreach.
 Rather than waiting for students to seek help during open registration, advisors use predictive analytics to prioritize outreach at critical moments throughout the term.
-Using persistence liklihood within the Civitas Learning Platform advisors prioritize outreach to students with the lowest likelihood of persistence.
+Using persistence likelihood within the Civitas Learning Platform advisors prioritize outreach to students with the lowest likelihood of persistence.
 Segmenting data reveals that advisors can most significantly impact students with a medium to high probability to persist.

 Segment Data to Match Students to the Right Resources